dmccreary/learning-graphs/docs/vis/index.md

-# Vis Tutorials
+# Vis.js Tutorials For Learning Graphs

 This section provides guidelines for using the vis.js JavaScript library for displaying and editing learning graphs.
+We focus on the key features of vis.js to support the following key features of a learning graph:

+1. Automatic layout of concepts using a force-directed graph layout engine
+2. Support for displaying legends
+3. Support for using groups to display taxonomies
+4. Clustering to hide group complexity

 ## Why vis.js for Learning Graph Networks